Fluctuation theory and exit systems for positive self-similar Markov processes: Proof of Theorem Proof of Theorem 2

-where $\widetilde{{\rm h}}_{u}={\rm h}_{u+\tau_{\rm h}(t )}-{\rm h}_{\tau_{\rm h}(t )},\ \widetilde{Y}_{u}=Y_{u+\tau_{\rm h}(t )}-Y_{\tau_{\rm h}(t )},$ and given that $\tau_{{\rm h}}(t)$ is a stopping time in the filtration $\mathcal{H}_{v}:=\sigma\{({L^{-1}_{u}, \rm h}_{u}, Y_{u}), \ 0\leq u\leq v\},$ $v\geq 0,$ it follows that the process $\widetilde{R}$ is a copy of $R$ issued from $0$ and independent of $\mathcal{H}_{\tau_{{\rm h}}(t )}.$
+where $\widetilde{{\mathrm h}}_{u}={\mathrm h}_{u+\tau_{\mathrm h}(t )}-{\mathrm h}_{\tau_{\mathrm h}(t )}, \widetilde{Y}_{u}=Y_{u+\tau_{\mathrm h}(t )}-Y_{\tau_{\mathrm h}(t )}$, and given that $\tau_{{\mathrm h}}(t)$ is a~stopping time in the filtration $\mathcal{H}_{v}:=\sigma\{({L^{-1}_{u}, \mathrm h}_{u}, Y_{u}), 0\leq u\leq v\}$, $v\geq0$, it follows that the process $\widetilde{R}$ is a copy of $R$ issued from $0$ and independent of~$\mathcal{H}_{\tau_{{\mathrm h}}(t)}$.

-On account of the fact that $H$ is obtained by time changing $X,$ which is a strong Markov process, by the right continuous inverse of the additive functional $L^{\Theta},$ it follows by standard arguments that $H$ is a strong Markov process.
+On account of the fact that $H$ is obtained by time changing $X$, which is a strong Markov process, by the right-continuous inverse of the additive functional $L^{\Theta}$, it follows by standard arguments that $H$ is a strong Markov process.
 Hence the couple $(R,H)$ is a Markov process and the process $H$ is $1/\alpha$-self-similar.

-Define $B_{H,t}=\int^t_{0}H^{-\alpha}_{s}\mathrm{d}s$.
-Then we have the following equalities
+Define $B_{H,t}=\int^t_{0}H^{-\alpha}_{s}\,\dd s$.
+Then we have the following equalities:

 where we recall that $\widetilde{L}_t=L_{\tau(t)}$.
-Denote by $C_{H,t}, t\geq 0$ the inverse of the functional $B_{H,\cdot}.$ We obtain from our previous calculations that
+Denote by $C_{H,t}, t\geq0$, the inverse of the functional $B_{H,\cdot }$.
+We obtain from our previous calculations that